jakkaj/AzureTemplates/Basic/basicwebapp/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-In this example, the template deploys a [Scheduler Job](https://azure.microsoft.com/en-us/documentation/articles/scheduler-intro/), an [App Service Plan](https://azure.microsoft.com/en-us/documentation/articles/azure-web-sites-web-hosting-plans-in-depth-overview/), and creates a [Web App](https://azure.microsoft.com/en-us/documentation/articles/app-service-web-overview/) in the App Service Plan.
-The job is scheduled to run on Weekdays Monday to Friday everyday twice.
+In this example, the template deploys an [App Service Plan](https://azure.microsoft.com/en-us/documentation/articles/azure-web-sites-web-hosting-plans-in-depth-overview/), and creates a [Web App](https://azure.microsoft.com/en-us/documentation/articles/app-service-web-overview/) in the App Service Plan.